-I firmly believe that one of the best ways to build your understanding of mathematics is to explore
+I firmly believe that one of the best ways to build your understanding of mathematics is to explore the ideas

 Format for the Write-ups

 I have high expectations for the organization and presentation of your Problem Sets.
 I am not being

 unnecessarily annoying about this.
 Learning to carefully organize your thoughts and clearly communicate them is

 one of the most important skills you will learn in college.

 - You should put your name and date on the first page of each assignment.

 - Clearly label each problem, and the problems should appear in order in your solutions.

 - Leave enough empty space on your solutions for me to make comments.

 - Your writing must be clear and legible.
 Use complete sentences to justify your arguments where appropriate.